Ingle & Rhode: Environment

-In November that same year, the company signed a pledge not to buy gold from a mine proposed by Anglo American plc, which Environment News Service said: "threatens the world's most important fishing grounds for wild sockeye salmon in Bristol Bay, Alaska."
+In November of that same year, the company signed a pledge not to buy gold from a mine proposed by Anglo American plc, which Environment News Service said: "threatens the world's most important fishing grounds for wild sockeye salmon in Bristol Bay, Alaska."

 Ingle & Rhode has been audited by the Fairtrade Foundation, and a spokesperson in the office at 35 Bruton Street, Mayfair, told a reporter for EthicalWeddings.com that "the process was less of a headache than we might have expected.
 The Fairtrade Foundation seem to be very much on top of what they are doing, and running things very efficiently."